Transform Your data

 One possible scenario is to fix spelling errors or handle upper and lower case.

 Another option is to insert mapping nodes for several list functions, such as counting, filtering and sorting.

 And you also can use it to do calculations with data values that can vary.

-Note: Anything you have to change in your data so you can use it in the text, you can do within a mapping node.
+Anything you have to change in your data, so you can use it in the text, you can do within a mapping node.

 First of all every mapping node has a unique name, similar to the other node types.
 The input ports are used to put the needed data into this node.
-By clicking on ADD PARAMETER a parameter will appear with the corresponding port.
-The number of input ports depends of the functions and data values that you want to involve.
+By clicking on Add Parameter, a parameter will appear with the corresponding port.
+The number of input ports depends on the functions and data values that you want to involve.